 Arbor Realty Trust (ABR) Gains But Lags Market: What You Should Know

-Arbor Realty Trust will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from Arbor Realty Trust as it approaches its next earnings report date.
 In that report, analysts expect Arbor Realty Trust to post earnings of $0.47 per share.
 This would mark a year-over-year decline of 9.62%.
-Our most recent consensus estimate is calling for quarterly revenue of $161.9 million, up 77.64% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $161.9 million, up 77.64% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $1.78 per share and revenue of $704.2 million, which would represent changes of -11.44% and +51.09%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for Arbor Realty Trust.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Arbor Realty Trust.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.6% higher.
-Arbor Realty Trust is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Arbor Realty Trust currently has a Zacks Rank of #2 (Buy).

-Investors should also note Arbor Realty Trust's current valuation metrics, including its Forward P/E ratio of 9.56.
-Its industry sports an average Forward P/E of 8.83, so we one might conclude that Arbor Realty Trust is trading at a premium comparatively.
+In terms of valuation, Arbor Realty Trust is currently trading at a Forward P/E ratio of 9.65.
+This represents a premium compared to its industry's average Forward P/E of 9.05.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.